Seizures in Dogs

 Seizures can be frightening to a pet parent and doubly so for children who may be observing.
 Your dog is also under stress.
 During times of stress, we may not function as well as we could and may do something that might harm our dog or ourselves.

-• Don't try to hold his head during a seizures because you could get bitten.
+• Don't try to hold his head during a seizure because you could get bitten.

 • Do not try to give your dog any medication, water, or food during a seizure, unless your veterinarian has prescribed an emergency drug.